Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     <pyomo.contrib.pyros.solve_data.ROSolveResults at ...>

+By default, the progress and final result of the PyROS solver is logged to the console.
 The :ref:`Solver Log Output documentation <pyros_solver_log>`
-provides guidance on how the solver log is interpreted.
+provides guidance on how the solver log is to be interpreted.
+The :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method
+returns an :class:`~pyomo.contrib.pyros.solve_data.ROSolveResults`
+object summarizing the results.

 Inspect the Solution
 ~~~~~~~~~~~~~~~~~~~~

 Inspecting the solution, we see that the overall objective is increased
-compared to when the model was solved deterministically.
+compared to when the model is
+:ref:`solved deterministically <pyros_tutorial_inspect_nominal>`.
 The cooler area
-:math:`A` and recycle stream flow :math:`F_1` are reduced, but the
+:math:`A` and recycle stream flow :math:`F_1` are reduced,
+but the reactor volume :math:`\hat{V}`
-cooling water utility flow rate :math:`F_w` is increased:
+and cooling water utility flow rate :math:`F_w`
+are increased:

+.. _pyros_tutorial_inspect_static:

 .. code::